 States Use New Medicaid Option to Ease Transition for People Leaving Incarceration

-By Julianna Zhou
+By Juliana Zhou

 The Centers for Medicare and Medicaid Services (CMS) announced a novel Section 1115 waiver opportunity in April 2023 that allows states to offer Medicaid services to individuals who are leaving incarceration.
 Twenty-two states have already submitted demonstration applications extending Medicaid benefits to qualified pre-release individuals, and CMS has approved applications from California, Washington, Montana, and Massachusetts.
 The pre-release Medicaid waiver is a major opportunity for states to close the health equity gap for formerly incarcerated individuals and help those leaving incarceration thrive in their home communities.